-Whilst there are a number of freely available Generative AI tools, users are required to use Microsoft Copilot instead of other tools such as Gemini or Chat GPT wherever possible, as any data entered remains within the tenancy owned by the Council.
-This also allows the Council to have better control and oversight of the use of Generative AI by users, which is key to effective governance.
-If Copilot is not suitable for the task required, then users will consult with their line manager who will escalate to their Data Protection Liaison Officer (DPLO) for further advice.
+Whilst there are a number of freely available Generative AI tools, users are required to use Microsoft Copilot 365 instead of other tools such as Gemini or ChatGPT, as any data entered remains within the tenancy owned by the Council.
+This also allows the Council to have better Guardrails and oversight of the use of Generative AI by users, which is key to effective governance.
+If Copilot 365 is not suitable for the task required, then users will consult with their line manager who will escalate to their Data Protection Liaison Officer (DPLO) or the AI Centre of Excellence for further advice.

-All users of AI will comply with applicable laws, regulations, policies and guidelines including intellectual property, copyright, data protection and other relevant areas.
+All users of AI will comply with applicable laws, and Data Protection policies.
 There will be no unauthorised use of copyrighted material or creation of content that infringes on the intellectual property of others.
 Users will prioritise the safeguarding of stakeholders and will not knowingly use any AI technology that puts their safety or privacy at risk.
 Users will not allow or cause intellectual property, to be entered into Generative AI models without appropriate consent or exemption to copyright.